aiyeraditya/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first year graduate student at the IMPRS for Brain and Behaviour, working with Prof. Kevin Briggman.
-My project involves elucidating the devleopment of neural circuits for locomotion during metamorphosis, in the tadpole _Xenopus tropicalis_.
+My project involves elucidating the development of neural circuits for locomotion during metamorphosis, in the tadpole _Xenopus tropicalis_.

 My interests lie in understanding the neural bases of behaviour, and building tools to make studying behaviour a bit easier.